-During the year ended December 31, 2021 the Group's foreign operations in Iran and Sudan were subject to hyperinflation and accordingly the reported amounts of the local operations have been adjusted in accordance with IAS 29.
-The official statistics published for Iran and Sudan have been used to estimate the hyperinflation accounting impact recorded during the year ended December 31, 2021.
+Accordingly, during the year ended December 31, 2022 the Group's foreign operations in Iran, Sudan and Turkey were subject to hyperinflation and reported amounts of the local operations have been adjusted in accordance with IAS 29.
+The official statistics published for Iran, Sudan and Turkey have been used to estimate the hyperinflation accounting impact recorded during the year ended December 31, 2022.

-The main effects on the Group's consolidated financial statements due to hyperinflationary accounting (which includes both indexing up and using of closing exchange rate) for the years ended December 31 are as follows:
+The main effects on the Group's consolidated financial statements due to hyperinflationary accounting (which includes both indexing up and using of closing exchange rate) for the year ended December 31, 2022 are as follows: